igstan/igstan.ro/posts/2013-06-08-dependencies-and-modules-in-scala.md

 A simple solution is to prepend, or append, the trait name to the member:
 `cachingStudentRepositoryCache`.
 Not so nice, eh?
 It would be nice if Scala would allow us to rename members inherited from traits, like say...
-PHP 5.4 does, a language everybody loves to hate:
+[PHP 5.4 does][4], a language everybody loves to hate:

 ```php
 <?php